ruaraya/ComIT-NodeJS/browserapi.md

 ### Confirm

-- The **Window.confirm()** method displays a modal dialog with an optional message and two buttons, OK and Cancel
+- The **window.confirm()** method displays a modal dialog with an optional message and two buttons, OK and Cancel
 - This method accepts a string parameter that will show to the user
 - This method returns a `boolean` value
 - If the user press Ok we get `true` back